Frequently Asked Questions – People seeking asylum and hotel use in Wigan Borough

 Wigan Council has no control over where asylum seekers are placed.

-Who is in charge of the hotels?
+Who is in charge of the hotels, when they are used?

 Serco, a private company, is responsible for the operation of these contingency hotels across the country, under contract from the Home Office.